JakeWharton/jakewharton.com/_posts/2019-02-27-r8-optimization-class-constant-operations.md

 > Note: This post is part of a series on D8 and R8, Android's new dexer and optimizer, respectively.
 For an intro to D8 read ["Android's Java 8 support"](/androids-java-8-support/).
 For an intro to R8 read ["R8 Optimization: Staticization"](/r8-optimization-staticization/).

 The [previous post in the series](/r8-optimization-string-constant-operations/) showed R8 (and D8) invoking string methods at compile-time when the inputs were all constants.
-R8 is able to do this because the content of constant strings are available inside the bytecode.
+R8 is able to do this because the content of constant strings is available inside the bytecode.
 That post also claimed that strings are the only non-primitive type that can be manipulated like this at compile-time.

 There is, however, another object type that can be manipulated at compile-time: classes.
 Classes are templates for the instances we interact with at runtime.
 Since bytecode fundamentally exists to hold these templates, some operations on classes can thus be performed at compile time.